Share this post:

 They vary from manicured city parks like pictured above Holland Park in Central City to natural treed parks with dirt pathways.
 We love visiting them as often as possible to relax and be active.

 Located at 69 Avenue and 123 Street this park features a beautiful salmon stream.
-Named after the Cougar Creek that runs across Surrey and North Delta, it offers numerous walking paths where you can relax watching beavers, ducks and fish.
-Take different paths to make sure you see all the ponds and bridges and fully experience the serenity of this green area.
+Named after the Cougar Creek that runs across Surrey to North Delta, it offers numerous walking paths where you can relax watching beavers, ducks and fish.
+Explore different paths to make sure you see all the ponds and bridges and fully experience the serenity of this beautiful green area.